imaphatduc/cubecubed/docs/quickstart.md

 ### 7. Did we forget something?

-Yes, we have not call the `simpleScene()` function.
+Yes, we have not call the `simpleScene()` function...

 ```js
 simpleScene();
 ```

-And the imports!
+...and the imports!
 Replace the import lines at the top with the following:

 ```js
 import {